sjmog/learning-fp-with-lindsey/from_oo_to_fp/README.md

 Our test on run() will act as a kind of integration test for the program.
 There will be tests for other methods, but they'll be independent.

 - Go function-by-function, making them pure by extracting side effects up to `run()`.

+By the time we're finished, we can remove all state in the class and make it a function!

+### determineWinner

+To clean up determineWinner, we can just return a string.
+Then make run responsible for all the console logging.

+Make sure you keep run() working while fixing up this method!